-Type 1 diabetes is a lifelong disease that affects the body’s ability
+Type 1 diabetes is a lifelong disease that affects the body’s ability to convert glucose from food into energy.
+In most cases, type 1 diabetes develops early in life and is often diagnosed during childhood.

 The disease starts when the immune system attacks cells in the pancreas that produce insulin, the hormone that helps convert glucose into energy for the body’s cells.
 People living with type 1 diabetes require daily injections of insulin to survive.